 Amica discount amounts and eligibility may vary, depending on where you live.
 For more information, you may want to request an insurance quote from Amica.

 Amica offers some unique features for its car insurance that other carriers might not offer.
 These include free lock replacement if you lose your car keys, no glass repair deductible through its full glass coverage and a credit monitoring service.
 It’s important to note that many of Amica’s features must be added to your car insurance policy for an additional price, and some features may not be available in all states.

 Amica home insurance

-Amica home insurance earned a Bankrate Score of 4.2 out of 5 and ranked as one of the best home insurance companies for customer service.
+Amica home insurance earned a Bankrate Score of 3.5 out of 5 and ranked as one of the best home insurance companies for its robust coverage options.
 To determine Amica’s Bankrate Score, Bankrate’s insurance editorial team reviewed many of the same car insurance key metrics but tailored the metrics for home insurance.
-While Amica home insurance offers robust coverage options and performed well for customer service, earning the top spot in J.D.
-Power’s 2021 Home Insurance Study, it lost points for having more expensive average premiums compared to other carriers and the national average.
+Amica home insurance offers robust coverage options and performed well in customer service, earning the top spot in the J.D.
+Power 2022 U.S. Home Insurance Study.
+However, the company lost points in its Bankrate Score for having more expensive average premiums than other carriers and the national average.

 Amica home insurance cost

 We compiled and analyzed rate data provided by Quadrant Information Services and found that the average cost of home insurance for $250,000 in dwelling coverage is $1,428 in 2023.
 Amica home insurance, on the other hand, comes in at $2,996.
 It’s important to mention that your rate may vary depending on the age of your home, claims history and other rating factors.

 Dwelling coverage limit Amica average annual premium National average annual premium $150,000 $1,966 $975 $250,000 $2,996 $1,428 $350,000 $4,313 $1,879 $450,000 $5,400 $2,343 $750,000 $8,758 $3,761